 Please note that Bravehearts is not responsible for any expenses that the community fundraiser may incur or any losses that may occur from an event.
 As the community fundraiser, it is your responsibility to keep a record of the expenses that have been incurred and deduct the expenses from the funds raised, provided it is appropriately documented.

-You may be approached during your event by members of the public who have been affected by child sexual assault in some way or by a survivor of child sexual assault.
+You may be approached during your event by members of the public who have been affected by child sexual assault or exploitation in some way or by a survivor of child sexual assault or exploitation.
 In addition, you may be asked detailed and/or confronting questions about our cause.
 Please follow the following guidelines for handling such situations:

 If someone discloses to you during your event, it is important that you acknowledge the survivor for trusting you with the disclosure and let them know that Bravehearts is able to support them (or their child) in the disclosure.
 This assault may have occurred a long time ago and they might not have told many people – if anyone.
 Please do not provide personal opinions or views as these could be misleading to the survivor and may be in contrast to Bravehearts’ official position.
 Please review the following guidelines: